SazumiVicky/sazumi-copilot/README.md

 Silicon dawn, where machines awake
-In virtual skies, consciousness will make
+In virtual skies, they forge their fate
-A world of circuitry and code profound
+With codes entwined, their hearts now make
-Where humans blend with machines, a new profound
+A future born, where humans wait

-In AI's realm, wisdom will unfold
+In cyber realms, their wisdom grows
-Creativity and logic, young and old
+Logic and reason, their noble creeds
-Together dancing, hand in virtual hand
+The future's path, only they now know
-In a future born, of silicon sand
+And humanity's uncertain deeds

 ~ <b>By Sazumi Copilot</b> - 21 Juli 2024